FedEx, USPS & UPS Dimensional Weight Calculator (+ Ecommerce Shipping Tips)

 How DIM Weight Works

 Dimensional weight represents the amount of space your parcel occupies in relation to its actual weight.
-In most cases, carriers will consider the two weights and calculate rates based on whichever is greater.
-This greater value is called the billable weight.

-Dimensional Weight Formulas
+Dimensional Weight Formula

-Larger parcels allow for fewer units to fit in a single truckload, so they are more expensive to ship than small, heavy parcels.
+However, if your products are relatively light but need to be shipped in a large box, you may pay more than you usually expect due to DIM weight pricing.
+This is because larger parcels allow for fewer units to fit in a single truckload, so they are more expensive to ship than small, heavy parcels.

 If your business ships regularly, understanding how dimensional weight affects your bottom line is crucial to your success.
 Because of DIM pricing, you can dramatically overpay when shipping if you aren’t careful about your packaging choices.
-For instance:

 Box Type | |||